lechium/TVControlCenter/README.md

 There are header dumps of all the afformentioned existing plugins available on this repo, a mostly working theos template & a sample project

-in the checkra1n folder is the source of the exact bundle that is (isnt yet, but will be) used in the next update of checkra1n for tvOS
+in the checkra1n folder is the source of the exact bundle that is used in checkra1n for tvOS

 [Video Preview](TVControlCenter.mp4)